-Refer to the Guidelines page 16.
+Refer to the FOP Guidelines page 16.
 Drainage features (also referred to in the Code as 'streams' and including dry drainage features) must be protected in accordance with the Code section 4.4.
 Forest operations must not occur in riparian exclusion zones (see the Code Table F) except for the purpose of crossing drainage features.

-Check that the FOP map shows the location of all the mapped first, second and third-order streams and prescribed streams in the FOP area.
+Check that the FOP map shows the location of all the mapped first, second, third, fourth and fifth-order streams in the FOP area.